imambujshukla7/HSI_Classification/README.md

 ## Overview

 This repository contains the implementation of a Hybrid Hypergraph Attention Network for hyperspectral image classification.
-The project involves comprehensive data preprocessing, including PCA for dimensionality reduction and SLIC for superpixel segmentation, followed by the construction of a hybrid hypergraph attention network to classify hyperspectral images.
+The work involves data preprocessing, including PCA for dimensionality reduction and SLIC for superpixel segmentation, followed by the construction of a hybrid hypergraph attention network to classify hyperspectral images.
 The repository includes scripts for data downloading, model training, and evaluation, along with Jupyter notebooks for interactive experimentation, parameter tuning, and ablation studies.

 ## Repository Structure